CSE Advisory Board

 Peter Wurman (MSE ME ’88, MS CSE ’96, PhD CSE ’99)

-Peter Wurman is the VP of Engineering at Cogitai, which is dedicated to building artificial intelligences (AIs) that learn continually from interaction with the real world.
-Prior to Cogitai, he was the CTO and Co-founder of Kiva Systems, the Boston-based company that pioneered the use of mobile robotics in warehouses and distribution facilities.
+Peter Wurman is the Director of Sony AI America.
+He was previously the CTO and co-founder of Kiva Systems, which pioneered the use of mobile robotics in warehouses and distribution facilities.
 Kiva was acquired by Amazon, which has deployed more than 45,000 robots to Amazon warehouses.
-Pete designed the software systems that ran Kiva-based warehouses and is co-author on 50 patents and 50 technical papers.
-While at Amazon, Pete also founded the Amazon Picking Challenge.
+Pete designed the software systems that ran Kiva-based warehouses and is co-author on over 60 patents and 50 technical papers.
+In 2020, he was inducted into the National Inventors Hall of Fame for his accomplishments at Kiva.

 Prior to Kiva, Pete was an Associate Professor of Computer Science at North Carolina State University in Raleigh, North Carolina.
 Pete’s teaching focus was e-commerce systems and his research focused on electronic auctions (especially combinatorial auctions), multi-agent systems, and resource allocation.
 Pete earned his Ph.D. in Computer Science from the University of Michigan in 1999, and his B.S. in Mechanical Engineering from MIT in 1987.